gchq/stroom-docs/content/en/docs/glossary.md

 A Tracker is associated with a {{< glossary "Processor Filter" >}} and keeps track of the {{< glossary "Stream" "Streams" >}} that the Processor Filter has already processed.

+## Volume

+In Stroom a Volume is a logical storage area that Stroom can write data to.
+Volumes are associated with a path on a file system that can either be local to the Stroom node or on a shared file system.
+Stroom has two types of Volume; Index Volumes and Data Volumes.

+* _Index Volume_ - Where the Lucene Index Shards are written to.
+  An Index Volume must belong to a {{< glossary "Volume Group" >}}.
+* _Data Volume_ - Where streams are written to.
+  When writing {{< glossary "Stream" >}} data Stroom will pick a data volume to using a volume selector as configured by the {{< glossary "Property" >}} `stroom.data.filesystemVolume.volumeSelector`.

+See [the user guide]({{< relref "/docs/user-guide/volumes" >}}) for more detail.

+## Volume Group

+A Volume Group is a collection of one or more Index Volumes.
+Index volumes must belong to a volume group and Indexes are configured to write to a particular Volume Group.
+When Stroom is write data to a Volume Group it will choose which if the Volumes in the group to write to using a a volume selector as configured by the {{< glossary "Property" >}} `stroom.volumes.volumeSelector`.

+See [the user guide]({{< relref "/docs/user-guide/volumes" >}}) for more detail.

 ## XSLT
 E**x**tensible **S**tylesheet **L**anguage **T**ransformations is a language for transforming XML documents into other XML documents.
 XSLTs are the primary means of transforming data in Stroom.